 Under New York Law, the “de facto merger doctrine” creates successor liability when the asset purchase is a merger in substance, if not in form.
 A court will find successor liability under the New York de facto merger doctrine rule when:

 - the owners of the seller continue operations as the owners of the buyer;

 - the seller discontinues its operations or dissolves soon after completion of the asset sale;

 - the buyer assumes liabilities necessary for the uninterrupted continuation of the acquired business’s operations; and

 - there is substantial continuity of the seller’s management team, physical location, assets and general business operation.

-3. Fraud.
-Courts look for some indication of fraud to determine whether a transfer of business assets was a fraudulent attempt to evade creditors.
-Examples that would lead a court to find a fraudulent intent include finding a close relationship among the parties to the transaction, inadequacy of consideration, the use of dummy or fictitious names, or a secret or hasty transaction not in the usual course of business.
+New York Courts look for some indication of fraud to determine whether a transfer of business assets was a fraudulent attempt to evade creditors.
+Examples that would lead a court to find a fraudulent intent for the transfer include finding a close relationship among the parties to the transaction, inadequacy of consideration, the use of dummy or fictitious names, or a secret or hasty transaction not in the usual course of business.

-The best protection from successor liability is a clearly drafted agreement written by experienced business attorneys who know the applicable law in the jurisdiction.
+The best protection from successor liability is a clearly drafted agreement written by experienced New York corporate attorneys.